BlueBrain/nexus-js/README.md

 </p>

 <p align="center">
-Javascript tools to make developing on top of <a href="https://bluebrainnexus.io">Blue Brain Nexus</a> even easier.
+Javascript tools to make developing on top of <a href="https://bluebrainnexus.io">Blue Brain Nexus</a> easier.
 </p>

 ## Packages